 Retail trends move quickly.
 That’s never been truer than it is today, primarily due to constantly evolving technology and the demographic of shoppers using that technology the most – Millennials.
 The Millennial generation – adults born from the early 1980s and on – is the largest generation in US history and one that is quickly approaching its prime spending years.
-In fact, the National Retail Federation found that Millennials between the age of 25 and 34 were the biggest spenders during this year’s long Thanksgiving weekend.
+In fact, the National Retail Federation found that Millennials between the age of 25 and 34 will be the biggest spenders during this year’s long Thanksgiving weekend.

 What drives this generation’s buying behavior?
 They’re knowledgeable, well-informed consumers who want personalized, convenient, and authentic experiences.
 Meeting this demand will be the key to retail success.

 Contrary to popular belief, Millennials do still shop in-store.
 However, they’re coming into the store after diligent online research, having checked product ratings, prices, and reviews.
 They expect in-store prices and promotions to match those available online.
 And they want their smartphone to be an integral part of the buying journey.
 An Accenture study found that when it comes to shopping, 68% of Millennials demand an integrated, seamless experience regardless of the channel.